dimagi/commcare-hq/README.rst

 Add an array, AUDIT_VIEWS = [].
 The elements of this list should be the fully qualified viewnames of the views you want to log and audit.

+Alternatively, AUDIT_ALL_VIEWS is another settings parameter you can set to explicitly audit ALL views.
+This skips staticfiles (if used in development) as well as the debug toolbar for local development.

+The setting for AUDIT_ALL_VIEWS if missing defaults to False.
+You must set it to True for all views to be overridden.

 Login/Logout Events
 ===================